shumutun/bluescape/README.md

 ```

 #### Submissions
 The submissions subdirectory should contain candidates' submissions.
-Each submission should be placed in the corresponding subfolder depending on in what language it was written.
+Each submission should be placed in the corresponding subdirectory depending on in what language it was written.
 The current version supports the following languages:
 * typescript
 * python

-A submission should be a single file that contains all necessary inside.
+Inside a submission subdirectory should be a file with the same name as the subdirectory name.
+It will be used as a run file

 ### Run
 To run the application the assessments directory should be mapped to the /app/assessments directory in its docker container.
 The following command runs the application: